evgeny-danilov/clean-code-training/README.md

 Solution: Check out [feature branch changes](https://github.com/jmelkor/clean-code-training/compare/ex8a-form-objects?diff=split)

-## Exercise #9: Prefer Simple code over Beautiful
+## Exercise #9: Prefer Simple code over Beautiful one

-Beautiful and short code doesn't always mean it's readablility.
-At the same time, more code lines can be more expressive.
-Some developers tend to dry out and cut the code, forgetting that people will have to put extra effort to understand.
-Besides, having less code often means reader should keep extra elements in short-term memory (some researchs shows people have only 5-7 slots in short-term memory to keep some independent elements there).
+Short and beautiful code doesn't always mean it will be expressive and maintainable.
+Some developers tend to dry out and cut the code, forgetting that other people will have to put extra effort to understand it.
+In some cases, having less code means readers should keep extra hidden elements in mind (some research shows people have only 5-7 slots in short-term memory to keep some independent elements there).

 There are a lot of solutions and examples.
 Check out [one of them](https://github.com/jmelkor/clean-code-training/compare/ex9a-simplicitly-over-beauty?diff=split) - after this refactoring there are less variables, and we return from the method as soon as possible.

-Other solution shows adding more variables to reduce less-readable functional styling.
-Check the [second example](https://github.com/jmelkor/clean-code-training/compare/ex9b-reduce-functional-styling?diff=split) - after the refactoring we get more expressive elements.
-Besides, it gives us the posibility to debub the code in more confinient way.
+In a contrary, another solution shows adding more variables to reduce less-readable functional styling.
+Check the [second example](https://github.com/jmelkor/clean-code-training/compare/ex9b-reduce-functional-styling?diff=split) - after this refactoring we get more expressive elements, and it gives us the possibility to debug the code in a more convenient way.

 ## PART 2 - DESIGN PATTERNS